tsugiproject/tsugi/docs/LAUNCHING.md

 Optional custom parameters include:

+    done=_close

-done=_close if you want it to display a button that closes the window (i.e. you started it in a popup)
+When this is present, the tool will display a "Done" button that closes the window.
+Use this if you put this in a popup window by itself.

+    due=2014-01-27
+    penalty_time=34560
+    penalty_cost=0.2
+    timezone=Pacific/Honolulu

+These three options set a due date, timezone, penalty period (in seconds) and cost per period.
+These are optional.
+Other than the due date, values above are the defaults if there is a due date specified.
+The due= value is in any format that PHP strtotime() parses - the best trick is to use the ISO 8601 date as shown above.

 Gradebook Tool
 --------------